MicrosoftDocs/windows-itpro-docs/windows/configuration/taskbar/pinned-apps.md

 ---
-title: Customize the taskbar pinned elements
+title: Configure the taskbar pinned applications
-description: Learn how to customize the Windows taskbar pinned elemnents, export its configuration, and deploy the customization to other devices. ms.topic: how-to ms.date: 08/18/2023
+description: Learn how to configure the Windows taskbar pinned applications. ms.topic: how-to ms.date: 08/18/2023
 appliesto:
 zone_pivot_groups: windows-versions-11-10
 ---

-# Customize the taskbar pinned elements
+# Customize the taskbar pinned applications

 This article describes how to customize the Windows taskbar pinned elemnents, export its configuration, and deploy the customization to other devices.